 St. Patrick’s Day

 License classifications which allow for the for the consumption of alcoholic liquor on the premises may remain open one additional hour on the day after St. Patrick’s Day, March 18th for the consumption of alcohol on premises only.
 To be eligible the establishment must have Live acts, which include vocal soloists or groups, instrumental soloists or groups (excluding DJ’s), hired as entertainment for the evening of March 17th and menus must be in effect and food must be served and prepared on the premises, for the entire time of operation.
 Alcohol sales must end at least 30 minutes prior to closing.
-The fee is $50.00 and shall be submitted with the application to the City Clerk's office on or before March 8th to be considered.
+The fee is $50.00 and shall be submitted with the application to the City Clerk's office to be considered.
 Not all who apply will be issued a permit and it subject to the approval of the Local Liquor Control Commissioner.

 Cinco de Mayo

 License classifications which allow for the for the consumption of alcoholic liquor on the premises may remain open one additional hour on the day after Cinco de Mayo, May 5th for the consumption of alcohol on premises only.
 To be eligible the establishment must have Live acts, which include vocal soloists or groups, instrumental soloists or groups (excluding DJ’s), hired as entertainment for the evening of May 5th and menus must be in effect and food must be served and prepared on the premises, for the entire time of operation.
 Alcohol sales must end at least 30 minutes prior to closing.
-The fee is $50.00 and shall be submitted with the application to the City Clerk's to be considered.
+The fee is $50.00 and shall be submitted with the application to the City Clerk's on or before April 26th to be considered.
 Not all who apply will be issued a permit and it subject to the approval of the Local Liquor Control Commissioner.